Club cuts energy use with chiller and solar upgrade

 One of Australia's largest registered clubs, Bankstown Sports Club in south-western Sydney has taken control of its electricity costs by upgrading equipment with a high energy consumption to more efficient technology and installing solar.

-The club also installed solar photovoltaic (PV) panels at its associated venue, Baulkham Hills Sports Club.
+The club also installed solar PV at its Baulkham Hills Sports Club.
 The 85kw solar PV rooftop installation saves around $31,000 annually in energy costs.